-Facilitates managing the controlled documents by the Quality Improvement Section, by assigning responsibility to maintain the documents to position titles in IP Australia.
-The register allows staff to monitor and review documents to ensure they meet appropriate quality management system requirements for document control.
+Facilitates managing the controlled documents by assigning responsibility to maintain the documents to position titles in IP Australia.
+The registers allow staff to monitor and review documents to ensure they meet appropriate quality management system requirements for document control.

 Controlling documents ensures that: